bbc/simorgh/src/integration/README.md

 ## What is JSDOM?

 [JSDOM](https://github.com/jsdom/jsdom) is a JavaScript emulation of a web-browser.
 It can also be called a [headless browser](https://en.wikipedia.org/wiki/Headless_browser).
-Running tests in a JSDOM environment is substantially faster than running tests in a real web browser however we sacrifice some environment accuracy.
+Running tests in a JSDOM environment is substantially faster and less flaky than running tests in a real web browser however we sacrifice some environment accuracy.
 It can be a trade-off worth making for simple DOM querying tests.

 ## What is Jest?